 Some ways to do this include:

-• Increasing the number of teachers across the state, particularly special education teachers, so that all students have opportunities to build trusting relationships and get the type of learning and instruction they need.
+• Increase investments in special education, including increasing the number of special education teachers, so that all students have opportunities to build trusting relationships and get the type of learning and instruction they need.

 • Eliminating the funded enrollment cap for special education to better enable districts to directly provide the supports and services young people need.